rearc-data/privacy_checks/README.md

 # Overview
 This library is intended to demonstrate creating a wrapper library for common data scanning tools that are available for installation via pip.
-As of now there are two included privacy check classes, Checker and MCProfiler.
+As of now there are 12 included privacy checks that can be run against a dataset.
 ## Checker class
-Checker is a wrapper for the [pycanon](https://pypi.org/project/pycanon/) library, that is described in detail in this [Nature article](https://www.nature.com/articles/s41597-022-01894-2).
+A number of them are wrappers for the [pycanon](https://pypi.org/project/pycanon/) library, that is described in detail in this [Nature article](https://www.nature.com/articles/s41597-022-01894-2).
+The rest are wrappers for the DataProfiler library provided by Capital One, which is documented [here](https://github.com/capitalone/DataProfiler).

 At a minimum, you need to provide the class a set of [Quasi identifiers](https://en.wikipedia.org/wiki/Quasi-identifier) in order to perform a k-anonymity, which is represented by a list of of the column names from the dataframe written as strings.
 In order to take advantage of other metrics available such as l-diversity, you will also need to provide a single (or set) of [Sensitive Attributes](https://arx.deidentifier.org/overview/privacy-criteria/), which is described as